-Where I accidentally poured watercolor over their fins, I pulled out the fins with a stiff damp brush.
+If the poured watercolor went over the fins, pull out the fins with a stiff damp brush.

 When I was first learning how to paint with watercolors, I made the mistake of removing masking from damp paint.

-I then shadowed the water swirls to give them form.
+- Soften the water swirls with a damp brush.
+Shadow them to give them form.